cray1/CS-460-JspPages-2015/ReadMe.txt

  |                       Car              MaintenanceLog
  |                       Position         Interview
  |                       DrivingTest      Lesson
  |
+ |                The input gui is navigated to by going to one of the "Select all" pages and clicking "insert", "delete", or "update"  |                (update functionality only exists on the office table).
+ |
  |       Output:  There are 12 “select all” pages that prints a table of all the contents of each
  |                database table and 5 queries.
 The queries included are: